Honda City (AA): Models

 Originally, the economical E model, a sportier R model, and two Pro commercial van models were introduced.
 E models used higher-geared transmissions and trip computers to increase gas mileage.
 In September 1982, a turbocharged version of the ER engine was added to the lineup as part of the Turbo I model.

-Designed by Pininfarina and introduced in August 1984, the drop-top Cabriolet utilized the wider track, fenders, and bigger bumpers of the Turbo II, but was only normally available with the naturally aspirated 67 PS engine.
+Designed by Pininfarina and introduced in August 1984, the drop-top Cabriolet used the wider track, fenders, and bigger bumpers of the Turbo II, but was only normally available with the naturally aspirated 67 PS engine.
 These wide-track models were designated with the model code FA rather than AA.
 The Cabriolet was well equipped, with a glass rear window and twelve exclusive pastel color options.
 This was the first car of this kind built in Japan, with a worldwide wave of convertibles based on family cars following suit throughout the 1980s.

 In addition to vans and convertibles, there was also an "R Manhattan Roof" model with a 10 cm taller roof.
 An "R Manhattan Sound" model incorporated high-quality stereo equipment (including the "Bodysonic", which transmitted sound vibrations through the seats).